ovuceljic/coding-challenge-salesforce/README.md

     - Staging_Product__c Layout

-#Custom Labels
+# Custom Labels

     CustomLabels.labels-meta.xml file was created in case multilingual support is required.

-#Groups
+# Groups

     AllEmployees.group-meta.xml file was created as one of the requirements states that Staging_Product__c can be edited by anyone if Purchasing_Price__c < 5.00

     AllEmployees group is referenced in the Sharing Setting.

-#Permission Sets
+# Permission Sets

     Picnic_Employees_Permission_Set.permissionset-meta.xml    -  Permission Set that handles field, object, and tab level security for Product2 and Staging_Product__c

-#Quick Actions
+# Quick Actions

     Product2.Product_Detail_Page.quickAction-meta.xml    - Quick Action that opens Product2 detail LWC

     #Roles

         - CEO.role-meta.xml
         - Mr_Commercial_Director.role-meta.xml
         - Other_Employees.role-meta.xml

         Roles have been created for purposes of showing how record-level access is handled for different types of employees in the system.
-For

-#Sharing Rules
+# Sharing Rules

     Staging_Product__c.sharingRules-meta.xml     - Sharing Rule that opens up record access based on criteria specified in the assignment requirements.

     #Tabs

     Staging_Product__c.tab-meta.xml    - Custom object Tab that'll have to be added to App via AppManager

-** CUSTOM APEX CODE  **
+**CUSTOM APEX CODE**

     Automation requirements have been handled via Apex Code, that has 100% test coverage.

-#Triggers
+# Triggers

     ProductTrigger.trigger
     StagingProductTrigger.trigger

-#Trigger Handler Classes
+# Trigger Handler Classes

     ProductHandler.cls
     StagingProductHandler.cls

-#Utility Classes
+# Utility Classes

     SObjectUtils.cls
     TestDataFactory.cls
     EmailHandler.cls
     PicnicConstants.cls

-#Test Classes
+# Test Classes

     ProductTriggerTest.cls
     StagingProductHandler.cls